 Krazy begins featuring The Krazy Gang and Birdman and Chicken.
 Pongalongapongo later Pongo Snodgrass makes his first appearance in The Krazy Gang.

-Bullet, Captain Britain, Spellbound and Bullet are launched.
+Bullet, Captain Britain and Spellbound are launched.

 Roy of the Rovers from Tiger gets his own comic.
 Tiger continues.